 We picked a good place to stay and tasty restaurants for this visit, but there are still other things to see—when the weather gets warmer of course!
 Next time, we will travel further south to visit Carolina Beach State Park and try some restaurants we missed the first time.

-Additional photos from our trip can be seen on Flickr.
+Additional photos from our trip can be seen on E&L Gallery.